 Handicapped parking available

-• Shuttle bus service from six Toledo-area parking lots deliver you right to the gate and safely returns you to your car.
+• Shuttle bus service from nine Toledo-area parking lots deliver you right to the gate and safely return you to your car.
 Complimentary shuttle service is available from two local taverns.

-• Taxi Cab stand In the interest of public safety, Back & White Cab and the German-American Festival are teaming up!
+• Taxi Cab stand In the interest of public safety, Black & White Cab and the German-American Festival are teaming up!
 Show proof that you’ve taken a Black & White Cab to one of the Festival’s many shuttle locations or the Festival site and you’ll receive $5.00 worth of food or beverages tickets.
-Proof of purchase is required so please bring your receipt.
+Proof of purchase is required so please bring your receipt (one receipt per cab).
 Get your tickets at the Guest Services tent!
-Also, there is now a Taxi area, use the East gate, by the bus pickup and you can access cabs!
+Also, there is now a Taxi area: use the East gate, by the bus pickup and you can access Black & White Cabs!

 • Opening ceremony with parade featuring colorful costumes and pageantry through the Festival grounds.
 Special feature this year: many of the people who were organizers and chairpeople through the last 50 Festivals!

 Hummel Look-Alike Contest